Let’s talk about the “Flamenco”

 Flamenco is a traditional Spanish art form and it is a well-known performance art in the world.
 To be perfectly honest, before I get to know more about the dance, I always thought it was the “Flamingo” dance – First, I supposed it was because of the movements and the gestures that remind me of how a slender, and pink flamingo; Secondly, the acoustic guitar that reminds me a little bit of Tango and Salsa (but then people who dance would know they are completely different things – but I don’t), and lastly, the ruffled dresses that remind me of a bird…

-In all seriousness, Flamenco actually is an art consist of three important elements – flamenco guitar playing (Guitarra), songs (cante), and dance (baile).
-It is widely recognized by the sensual movement and foot-stomping in its dance and rhythmical guitar music with singing.
+In all seriousness, Flamenco actually is an art consisting of three important elements – flamenco guitar playing (Guitarra), songs (cante), and dance (baile).
+It is widely recognized for its sensual movements and foot-stomping in its dance and rhythmical guitar music with singing.

 There are also two moves that are frequently incorporated into the dance: hand clapping (palmas) and finger-snapping (pitos).
 The dance, music, and singing combine and spark fireworks of a variety of emotions which are passionate, lament, and deep.